rmrkdao/rmrkdao-spec/interactions/PROPOSE.md

 `nftWeight`: if this value is false, users will still be able to distribute their NFTs across multiple wallets as a workaround.

+`electorate`: if this value is true, the total vote weight toward any of the options will be weighed against the total possible vote weight at the time of the snapshot given the parameters of the proposal.

+`equippableParameters`: this can only be included if the proposal is for a collection that supports child NFTs and the EQUIP interaction (i.e. RMRK version 2.0.0 or greater).
+This option is allowed for 2.0.0 NFT collections that might not have BASE functionality - it is the responsibility of the issuer to know the limits of their collections' equippables and the ramification of including this option in a proposal for those collections.

 ## Example:

 Let's say the issuer of `3208723ec6f65df810-SHELF` wants to ask holders what their favorite color is and assign `GoStbrvU2yXDXLJMC2qHkvuy6aqHk1wLLAufht83d5ESURM` as the custodian: